Public Shows for All!

 - Fridays at 7p - Live guided tours of the universe (includes a tour of Tonight's Sky)

-- Saturdays at 2p and 7p - Pre-recorded shows (includes a tour of Tonight's Sky)
+- Saturdays at 7p - General Public Show!
+Pre-recorded shows for all ages (includes a tour of Tonight's Sky)

 Ticket Prices and Information